Siddha Medicine is a system of traditional medicine originating in ancient South India.

 Siddha medicine combines physical and breathing exercises, mind training, emotional detoxification and nutrition.
 It aims to treat the person, rather than the disease.
 In Shiv Yog, disease is defined as Dissonance in Ease.
 Disease or illness manifests into the physical body If a person is holding onto a trauma or anything else that causes unhappiness (either consciously or subconsciously).

-Energy healing is a holistic practice that activates the body’s subtle energy systems to remove blocks.
+Vaasi Yogam is a Life Energy healing system and it is a holistic practice that activates the body’s subtle energy systems to remove blocks.
 By breaking through these energetic blocks, the body’s inherent ability to heal itself is stimulated.